Joe21/takehome/notes.md

 ### DATA MODELING
 - Client
   - id
-  - name (unique, case insensitive.
+  - name (unique, case insensitive / citext or not?
 Store the casing but ensure no dupes)
   - timestamps
 - Building
   - id